 Visitors to The New Forest have the choice of pretty villages in the heart of the forest or bustling seaside towns.

-This village became the natural 'capital' of The New Forest when William the Conqueror established his hunting grounds here.
+Lyndhurst became the natural 'capital' of the New Forest when William the Conqueror established his hunting grounds here.
 Now there's much to keep you busy, from the museum in the New Forest Visitor Centre to shops, pubs and cafes.
 Don't miss the grave of the original Alice in Wonderland (Alice Liddell, later Hargreaves) in the churchyard.
-The imposing building next to the church is Queen's House, headquarters of the Forestry Commission and containing the 14th century Verderers' Hall.